HotSauceNinja/SEI-Project-1-HotSauceNinjaGame/README.md

 The game can be played using the keyboard (Arrows and Space bar, or WASD keys and Enter).

 ## Approach taken
 I first built the game grid by using a for loop to create each cell as a div, and then pushing it into the cells array.
-A minimal CSS was also written to place the corec game elements on the page, with the game grid in the middle.
+A minimal CSS was also written to place the game elements on the page, with the game grid in the middle.

 ```
   // GAME GRID